 Is there going to be a dog park?

-Meridian Township Parks and Recreation is constructing two dog parks that will be open in 2019.
-The off-leash small dog (30 lbs. and under) play area in Nancy Moore Park will open April 25, 2019.
+The off-leash small dog (30 lbs. and under) play area in Nancy Moore Park will open n June 19, 2019.
 The future large dog park (30 lbs. and over) in Central Park South is expected to be open in summer or fall 2019.
 An accessible pathway will be constructed between the Town Hall and Central Park South.
 Once the pathway is completed, it will provide the necessary access to the large dog park.
 Meanwhile we will install the large dog park fencing and begin to develop a natural trail that will weave through the three-acre vegetated area.

 Meridian Township Residents: $20 for first dog, additional $15 for second dog.